Permanent – Required to start 1st September 2022

 Applications by CV, letter or social media alone will not be accepted.

-Interviews to be held: Friday 1st July 2022
+Interviews to be held: Week commencing 11th July 2022

 Cornwall Education Learning Trust is an equal opportunities employer and is also committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and volunteers to share this commitment.
 All offers of employment are subject to the satisfactory completion of safer recruitment checks and references including an enhanced DBS check.